SolidLabResearch/user-managed-access/documentation/policy-management.md

 #### GET all polices

-The current implementation iterates over every quad in the policy that defines a rule, performing a lookup to see if the client is the assigner.
-Only then, additional information about the policy AND the rule will be collected, once again only with **depth 1**.
-The information about the policy will be filtered, because you shouldn't be in able to see the rule definitions of another client.

-This is not done with the procedure from the GET One Policy endpoint, because using it over every policy would be quite exhaustive.

 An example request would look like this:

 ```curl
 curl --location 'http://localhost:4000/uma/policies' \
 --header 'Authorization: https://pod.example.com/profile/card#me'
 ```

-The response is similar to the GET One Policy response, but for every policy *owned* by the client.

 ### Updating policies